-I am pleased to present the Integrated Annual Report and the Financial Statements for the financial year ended 31 December 2024 (FY 2024).
+I am pleased to present the Integrated Annual Report and the Financial Statements for the financial year ended 31 December 2024 (FY 2024) for the Senfin Consumer Staples Fund.

-The FY2024 marked a historic milestone for the Colombo Stock Exchange (CSE), with the All Share Price Index (ASPI) reaching a record high, posting a gain of 49.7%.
-The CSE Insurance Sector Index increased by 31.6% while the fund's benchmark, Insurance Sector Total Return Index (INSTRI) also delivered an impressive 39.8% increase.
+The FY2024 marked a historic milestone for the Colombo Stock Exchange (CSE), with both the All Share Price Index (ASPI) and S&P SL20 Index reaching record highs, posting gains of 49.7% and 58.5%, respectively.
+The Fund's benchmark also delivered an impressive 38.1% increase.
 During the initial part of FY2024, indices displayed a positive momentum due to the sharp drop in fixed income yields possibly shifting some fund inflows to equity from fixed income, better than anticipated quarterly earnings, positive expectations on External Debt Restructuring and largely improved macro-economic fundamentals.
-During the mid part of the year, indices witnessed some weakness mainly due to profit taking and uncertainty over the outcome of presidential elections.
+During the mid part of the year under review, indices witnessed some weakness mainly due to profit taking and uncertainty over the outcome of presidential elections.
 In addition, a substantial number of equity and debt issuances, including rights issues, bank debentures and large Government Security issuances absorbed a significant portion of market liquidity.
-However, the result of the highly anticipated Presidential Election in Sep 2024 had a substantial positive impact on the market.
-The rally was further boosted by the subsequent 2/3 majority victory by the ruling party in General Elections and significantly improved economic indicators, sustaining strong market performance through year-end.
-Moreover, Sri Lanka's Long-Term Foreign-Currency Issuer Default Rating received a notable upgrade, moving from Restricted Default (RD) to CCC+ by Fitch and from "Ca" to "Caa1" by Moody's.
+However, the result of the highly anticipated Presidential Election in September 2024 had a substantial positive impact on the market.
+The rally was further boosted by the subsequent 2/3 majority victory by the ruling party in General Elections 2024 and significantly improved economic indicators, sustaining strong market performance through year-end.
+Additionally, Sri Lanka's Long-Term Foreign-Currency Issuer Default Rating received a notable upgrade, moving from Restricted Default (RD) to CCC+ by Fitch and from "Ca" to "Caa1" by Moody's.